robotology/gym-ignition/docs/sphinx/installation/stable.rst

 We provide two different packages for ScenarIO and gym-ignition.

-If you are interested in the ScenarIO package, install the `scenar-io <https://pypi.org/project/scenar-io/>`_ package from PyPI:
+If you are interested in the ScenarIO package, install the `scenario <https://pypi.org/project/scenario/>`_ package from PyPI:

 .. code-block:: bash

-   pip install scenar-io
+   pip install scenario

 Instead, if you are interested in gym-ignition, install the `gym-ignition <https://pypi.org/project/gym-ignition/>`_ package from PyPI: